smikhalevski/roqueform/README.md

 # Plugins

-Plugins are a very powerful mechanism that allows enriching fields with custom functionality.
+Plugins are a very powerful mechanism that allows enriching fields with a custom functionality.

 There's a set of plugins available in this repo: